rust-lang/rfcs/text/0000-target-tier-policy.md

 At this tier, the Rust project provides no official support for a target, so we place minimal requirements on the introduction of targets.

-No central decision is required to add a new tier 3 target.
-Reviewers may always use their own best judgment regarding the quality of work, and the suitability of a target for the Rust project.
+A proposed new tier 3 target must be reviewed and approved by a member of the compiler team based on these requirements.
+The reviewer may choose to gauge broader compiler team consensus via the "Major Change Process" (MCP).

-If a reviewer wishes to consult a broader team for additional guidance, they may contact the compiler team.
-A proposed target or target-specific patch that substantially changes code shared with other targets (not just target-specific code) must be reviewed and approved by the compiler team before acceptance.
+A proposed target or target-specific patch that substantially changes code shared with other targets (not just target-specific code) must be reviewed and approved by the appropriate team for that shared code before acceptance.

 If the proposer of a target wishes to appeal the rejection of a target, they may contact the compiler team.